yangkai-s/yangkai-s/README.md

 - 👋 Hi, I’m Saad.
 - 👀 I’m interested in Web development.
-- 🌱 I’m currently learning web development through The Odin Project.
+- 🌱 I recently start learning web development through The Odin Project.

 <!---
 yangkai-s/yangkai-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.